 |Birthplace||San Diego, California, United States|

-Xander Schauffele announced himself with a record-breaking victory in the 2017 Tour Championship and he has confirmed that promise with excellent golf at the highest level ever since.
+Xander Schauffele announced himself with a record-breaking victory in the 2017 Tour Championship and added to his list of achievements by winning Olympic gold in Japan in 2021.

 Alexander Victor Schauffele, known as Xander on the PGA Tour, comes from a family with rich sporting heritage.